kdbanman/gutenparse/README.md

 I'm quite surprised that we have dozens of books over 2000 years old.
 Neat!

-Of course counting the books isn't the only way to measure, because the books have different sizes.
+Of course, counting the books isn't the only way to measure, because the books have different sizes.
 Here's a plot of the total amount of text across all books in the same histogram buckets.

-- log freq histogram of book size total TODO fiddle
+- log freq histogram of total book size total TODO fiddle

-- histogram of total book size per author birth year (needs another csv column)

 - bar chart count of alphabetical LCC
 - bar chart count of only first LCC letter